sciZer0/7/v/README.md

 This might seem that ideally, in codebase of a blockchain, there should be no variables that might be adjusted and no updates that might be made in order to change the way the blockchain works.

-In reality, total immutability of codebase is an impossible thing in the modern world since the blockchain inevitably risks becoming hopelessly obsolete, and plus risks becoming extremely-vulnerable to possible code bugs.
+In reality, total immutability of codebase is an impossible thing in the modern world since the blockchain inevitably risks becoming hopelessly obsolete, and also risks becoming extremely-vulnerable to possible code bugs.

 So even Bitcoin's codebase is limitedly changeable — meaning, there is no total immutability, but only relative immutability — not to mention codebases of new blockçhains.